-An average of 3,500 Australians die from influenza each year, 18,000 get hospitalised and around 300,000 pay a visit to their GP (Influenza Specialist Group).
+An average of 3,500 Australians die from influenza yearly, 18,000 get hospitalised, and around 300,000 pay a visit to their GP (Influenza Specialist Group).
 Some people are at greater risk than others.
-If you feel like you have flu-like symptoms you need to be aware that you can spread the virus to other vulnerable people.
-The people who are at greatest risk include children, the elderly, pregnant women and immunocompromised individuals.
+If you feel like you have flu-like symptoms, you need to be aware that you can spread the virus to other vulnerable people.
+The people at greatest risk include children, the elderly, pregnant women and immunocompromised individuals.

 Outside of the risk of infecting others, you should also consider that it takes the average person two weeks to fight the flu.
 Think of the work and chores that pile up in that time.
-Getting the flu vaccination means you avoid spreading it to high-risk people, avoid feeling dreadful and avoid putting your life on hold.
+Getting the flu vaccination means avoiding spreading it to high-risk people, avoiding feeling dreadful and putting your life on hold.

 - The flu shot will not make you sick.

-The vaccine does not contain any active strains of the virus so you cannot get sick from the shot itself.
-What it does contain are particles of killed viruses and people can feel side effects from this.
+The vaccine does not contain any active strains of the virus, so you cannot get sick from the shot itself.
+It contains particles of killed viruses, and people can feel side effects from this.
 You may experience pain, redness and swelling at the injection point and possibly a low-grade fever or drowsiness.
-Immunity for the flu takes about two weeks to develop so remember that it is possible to catch the flu during this time.
+Immunity to the flu takes about two weeks to develop, so remember that it is possible to catch the flu during this time.

 - Flu shots are needed each year.

-The influenza virus changes rapidly and often so the vaccine is updated every year.
-By getting a vaccination each year you remain protected from each new developing strain.
-A yearly shot is recommended for everyone, especially high-risk groups.
-With one shot in the autumn, you will be protected for the year.
+The influenza virus changes rapidly and often, so the vaccine is updated yearly.
+You remain protected from each new developing strain by getting a vaccination each year.
+A yearly shot is recommended for everyone, especially in high-risk groups.
+You will be protected for the year with one shot in the autumn.